agfianf/agfianf.github.io/docs/about.md

 # About Me

+!!! info "Just an Example Page"
+    This is just an example page.
+Don't take it too seriously!

 ## Introduction
 Hi there!
 I'm a passionate programmer and AI engineer from Indonesia with expertise in building efficient, high-performance systems.
 My focus is on backend `development`, `data science`, and `computer vision`.